renttrent/mvst-github-search/README.md

 ## About the project
-This app lets you search github repositories of other github users.
-If you login with your github account it also lets you search your private repos as well.
+This app allows you to search other github users' repositories.
+When you log in using your github account, you may also search your private repositories.
+The web app is also mobile-friendly.

 Technologies used: Typescript, React, Tailwindcss.

 ## Instructions